duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 rake](http://guides.rubyonrails.org/command_line.html#custom-rake-tasks)
 ~~~
 namespace :db do
-  desc "This task does nothing"
+  desc 'This task does nothing'
-  task :nothing do
-    # you can not access rails models here, you need dependency env  like
-    # task nothing: :environment do
+  task nothing: :environment do
+    # environment is needed to load rails
   end
 end
 ~~~